 All interested leaders are urged to apply, including those who may not have formal theological training.
 BTLI is limited to 50 fellows.
 BTLI will continue accepting applications on a rolling basis.

 2021 BTLI Leadership

-The Rev. Naomi Washington-Leapheart, The Rev. Dr. Frank Thomas, and Bishop Yvette Flunder will serve as preachers-in-residence.
+The Rev. Naomi Washington-Leapheart, The Rev. Dr. Frank A. Thomas, Bishop Yvette A. Flunder, and The Rev. Dr. Raphael Warnock will serve as preachers for the week.

 Dr. Tony McNeill, director of choral activities at Clinton College, will serve as the artist-in-residence, worship leader, and co-convener.

 PLEASE NOTE: Applications close July 5 at midnight EDT.